jonshiach/graphics-book/_build/html/_sources/_pages/06_3D_worlds.md

 ## Model, view and projection matrices

-We saw in [Lab 5](transformations-section) that we apply a transformation by multiplying the object co-ordinates by a transformation matrix.
+We saw in [5.
+Transformations](transformations-section) that we apply a transformation by multiplying the object co-ordinates by a transformation matrix.
 Since we are transforming between difference co-ordinate spaces we have 3 main transformation matrices

 - **Model matrix** - transforms the model space co-ordinates for the objects to the world space
 - **View matrix** - transforms the world space co-ordinates to the view space co-ordinates